 When to Cut Basil

-Ideally, you should start to cut basil early in the season.
+Ideally, you should start to cut basil early in the season, when the plant is about 6 inches tall or has at least 6 leaves.
 In fact, great greenhouses will prune their basil plants before they put them out for sale.
 Those are the plants you want to buy.
 Short and bushy is better than tall and spindly.